Templates in Rewriting Induction: Applying Recursor Equivalences

 \begin{remark} Note that the reasoning in Examples~\ref{ex:onesided-matching1}--\ref{ex:twosided-matching2} only proves that the equations under consideration are inductive theorems.
 To see that they are \emph{bounded} inductive theorems we must impose some additional requirements on $\succ$ (e.g., that $\tutemp[\ivar,\accvar] \succeq \tailup\ \Qsymb\ \ivar\ \upterm\ \accvar$); and using different choices (e.g., one-sided matching versus two-sided matching, or the side of the equation on which we apply an induction hypothesis) yields different requirements.
 Regardless of these choices, we believe that it is generally easy to satisfy at least the ordering requirements generated by using the template-recursor equivalences and the recursor equivalences.
-This will be discussed further in \Cref{sec:temp-RI-integration}. \end{remark}
+This will be discussed further in \Cref{sec:temp-RI-integration}. \end{remark} \myparagraph{RI integration} The main challenge in an automatic implementation of the template method is the development of heuristics to apply one-sided matching or two-sided matching.
+As we just demonstrated, there is no unique best approach, and different strategies might lead to different outcomes.
+We expect this to be a matter of trial and error.